HarrisRamosBaroni/vj2-gui-train/RCLONE_README.md

 ## Prerequisites
 - The folder `final_data` has been shared with your Google account with Viewer access.
 - The folder owner has not disabled downloading for viewers.
 If download is disabled, rclone cannot copy files.
-- You will be copying ordinary binary files (.npz).
+- You will be copying ordinary files (.h5).
 These will download unchanged.

 ---